 WOW – Women of the World

-We’ve been home to the WOW UK Festival since it started in 2010
+We’ve been home to the WOW UK festival since 2010 – for 2022, it’s back in person

 Each year, to mark International Women’s Day on 8 March, world-class speakers, activists and performers come together for WOW – Women of the World festival.